 Cut watermelon should be stored in an airtight container.
 Since watermelon is mostly water, the liquid begins leaving the flesh soon after cutting and continues to leave as it ages.

 Some benefits of proper food storage include eating healthier, cutting food costs and helping the environment by avoiding waste.

 How long is Watermelon good for when prepared in a dish?

 How long does watermelon last?
 That depends.
 How long do pineapples last?
 In general, watermelon lasts only as long as the quickest expiring ingredient in the dish.

 What are our shelf life resources?

-Our watermelon shelf life content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
-In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of watermelon.
+In determining how long Watermelon lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Watermelon.

-Although the information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion.
+Although the Watermelon shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not a replacement for your health care prefessional.
 Please eat responsibly!